NimbiDev/YT-Music-Player/README.md

 1. Download the `YTMusic-setup.exe` file from the latest release.
 2. Double click the `YTMusic-setup.exe` file to run the setup.
+3.

-3. If the installer **DOES** find the required NodeJS Dependency it will auto compile the application into the `%SystemDrive%\Apps\YT Music Player` directory. from there simply wait for it to finish compiling and then double-click the shortcut run the app.
-If the installer **DOES NOT** find NodeJS Dependency it will open your browser to the official download and automatically download the required NodeJS version for you.
-From ther run the NodeJS installer and once finised run the `YTMusicPlayer-setup.exe` file again.
-Once it finishes compiling your app simply double-click the shortcut to run it.
+ - **If NodeJS is installed**: The setup will auto compile the application into the `%SystemDrive%\Apps\YT Music Player` directory. from there simply wait for it to finish compiling and then double-click the shortcut to run the application.

+ - **If NodeJS is NOT installed**: The setup will open your browser to the official download page for NodeJS and automatically download the required NodeJS version for you.
+From ther run the NodeJS installer and once finished run the `YTMusicPlayer-setup.exe` file again.
+Once it finishes compiling your app simply double-click the shortcut to run the application.

 ---